-Nonpartisan Unicameral Legislature.
+.
+Unicameral Legislature

 Section 1.
 Legislative department; style of acts.
-Notwithstanding Part First and Part Second, beginning with the first regular session of the Legislature that convenes in December 2018, the legislative authority of the State is vested in a Legislature consisting of one chamber, but the people reserve to themselves power to propose laws and enact or reject the same at the polls independent of the Legislature and reserve the power to approve or reject at the polls any act, bill, resolve or resolution proposed by the Legislature and the style of the laws and acts must be "Be it enacted by the People of the State of Maine."
+Notwithstanding Part First and Part Second, beginning with the first regular session of the Legislature that convenes in December 2014, the legislative authority of the State is vested in a Legislature consisting of one chamber, but the people reserve to themselves power to propose laws and enact or reject the same at the polls independent of the Legislature and reserve the power to approve or reject at the polls any act, bill, resolve or resolution proposed by the Legislature and the style of the laws and acts must be "Be it enacted by the People of the State of Maine."
 All authority vested by this Constitution or laws of the State in the Senate, House of Representatives or joint session of those Houses, insofar as applicable, is vested in the one-chamber Legislature.
-All provisions in the laws of the State relating to the Legislature, the Senate and House of Representatives, joint sessions of the Senate and House of Representatives, Senators or members of the House of Representatives, insofar as such provisions are applicable, apply to and mean the one-chamber Legislature established by this section.
+All provisions in the laws of the State relating to the Legislature, the Senate and House of Representatives, joint sessions of the Senate and House of Representatives, Senators or members of the House of Representatives, insofar as such provisions are applicable, apply to and mean the onechamber Legislature established by this section.
 All references to Clerk of the House of Representatives or Secretary of the Senate mean, when applicable, Clerk of the Legislature.
 All references to the Speaker of the House of Representatives or President of the Senate mean the Presiding Officer of the Legislature.
-When any provision of this Constitution or the law requires the submission of any matter to or action by the House of Representatives, the Senate or joint session of those Houses, or the members of either body or both, on and after December 5, 2018, that provision is amended to mean and must be construed to refer to the one-chamber Legislature.
+When any provision of this Constitution or the law requires the submission of any matter to or action by the House of Representatives, the Senate or joint session of those Houses, or the members of either body or both, after December 2014, that provision is amended to mean and must be construed to refer to the one-chamber Legislature.

-At the beginning of each first regular session, the Legislature shall elect from its membership a presiding officer.
+At the beginning of each first regular session the Legislature shall elect from its membership a presiding officer.

 Section 2.
-Number of Senators; 4-year terms; division of the State into districts for Legislature.
-The Legislature consists of 151 Senators, to be elected by the qualified electors, and hold their office 4 years from the day next preceding the first Wednesday in December following the general election.
-The Legislature that convenes in 2015, and also the Legislature that convenes in 2021 and every 10th year thereafter, shall cause the State to be divided into districts for the choice of one Senator for each district.
-The number of Senators must be divided into the number of inhabitants of the State exclusive of foreigners not naturalized according to the latest Federal Decennial Census or a State Census previously ordered by the Legislature to coincide with the Federal Decennial Census to determine a mean population figure for each Senator district.
-Each Senator district must be formed of contiguous and compact territory and cross political subdivision lines the least number of times necessary to establish as nearly as practicable equally populated districts.
-Whenever the population of a municipality entitles it to more than one district, all whole districts must be drawn within municipal boundaries.
-Any population remainder within the municipality must be included in a district with contiguous territory and must be kept intact.
+Number of members.
+The Legislature consists of 105 Senators who are elected by the qualified electors and serve terms of 2 years from the day next preceding the first Wednesday in December following a general election.
+The Legislature that convenes in the year 2012 and every 10th year thereafter shall cause the State to be divided into districts for the choice of one Senator for each district.
+The number of Senators must be divided into the number of inhabitants of the State exclusive of foreigners not naturalized according to the latest Federal Decennial Census or a state census previously ordered by the Legislature to coincide with the Federal Decennial Census to determine a median population figure for each member district.
+Each member district must be formed of continuous and compact territory and cross political subdivision lines the least number of times necessary to establish as nearly as practicable equally populated districts.
+If the population of a municipality entitles it to more than one district, all whole districts must be drawn within municipal boundaries.
+Any population remainder within the municipality must be included in a district drawn to cross the municipal boundary, provided that the population remainder of the municipality is contiguous to another municipality or municipalities included in the district.

 Section 3.
 Legislature to establish apportionment commission; number of quorum; compensation of commission members; commission's budget; division among political parties.
-A Legislature that is required to apportion the districts of the Legislature under Article IV, Part Fourth, Section 2 shall establish, within the first 3 calendar days after the convening of that Legislature, a commission to develop a plan for apportioning the Legislature in accordance with the requirements of this Constitution.
+A Legislature that is required to apportion the districts of the Legislature under this Part, Section 2 shall establish, within the first 3 calendar days after the convening of that Legislature, a commission to develop a plan for apportioning the Legislature in accordance with the requirements of this Constitution.